Scottie-Fischer/2018SpringLabs/lab3/README.txt

 <<Describe what you learned, what was surprising, what worked well and what did not.>>

+I learned the overall design of a mux circuit, and the purpose of the circuit which is to choice a certain output/route in the circuit.
+So if there are 4 different possible outputs in the same circuit the mux allows you to choose 1 of these outputs.
+I also learned how to incorporate flip flops in order to make a register that stores bits of data.
+I also learned how to better approach circuit designs, and not necessarily look at it from a large picture at the start.
+Instead I found it better to break each piece down, make and test that peice.
+Then I would incorporate all peice together.

 ----------------
 ISSUES

 <<Discuss issues you had building the circuit.>>

+At first I had trouble understanding what I needed to accomplish, as in what the overall structure of the circuit would be.
+I knew that the mux needed to select the different operations, but I didn't know if how that would work in the basic idea of the design.
+At first I tried making it so that it would choose one operation and give all the bits, but that I figured out that wasn't the function of the mux.
+I instead had to break the lab piece by piece, and made the one bit mux and copy it.
+After I did the lab peice by piece it was much easier.

 ----------------
 DEBUGGING